 }

-Note:If a video has been clipped during preprocessing, during the final generation, you must set the clipping duration to the entire video duration.
+Before generating the final video, make sure you set the clipping duration to the total duration of the processed and clipped video.
 Otherwise, the video will be clipped again.

 // Clipping page